njf2125/weather-dashboard/README.md

 *   **Loading States:** Displays a loading spinner during data fetching.
 *   **Error Display:** Shows user-friendly error messages within the UI instead of intrusive `alert()` pop-ups.
 *   **Last Search Persistence:** Remembers the last successfully searched location (city name or coordinates) and loads it on page refresh.
+*   **Favorite Cities:** Add and remove favorite cities for quick access from the search bar.

 ## Tech Stack